RubyDevInc/aws-iot-device-sdk-ruby/README.md

 - paho-mqtt >= 0.0.2

 ## Overview
-The AWS IoT SDK for Ruby is a gems which enables to manage device registered as shadow/things on the AWS IoT platform.
-A shadow is a JSON document that describes the state of a associated thing(app, device, sensor,...).
-The JSON document is divided in two part, the desired and the reported state of the thing.
-Three operations could be done on the Shadow:
-- Get: read the current state of the shadow
-- Update: add, change or remove the attribute value of the shadow
-- Delete: clear all the attribute value of the shadow

-The client communicates with the AWS IoT platform through the MQTT protocol.
-An adapter is provided to enable several implementations of the MQTT protocol and thus make the client independent form its back-end library implementation.
-In the current version, the default settings are using a client based on the ruby-mqtt gems.
-According to the shadow management, the operations are performed by sending message on the dedicated MQTT topics.
-The answer could be read on the corresponding MQTT topics, then some treatments could be processed thanks to a system of callback.
+`aws_iot_device` is a gems that enables a remote client to communicate with the AWS IoT platform.
+The AWS IoT platform allow to register a device as a `thing`, each `thing` has a `shadow` that store the `thing`(device) status.
+The API provided by the gems use the MQTT protocol to control the shadow/things registered on the AWS IoT platform.
+The MQTT protocols is a lightweigth protocol used to exchange short message between a client and a message broker.
+The message borker is located on the AWS IoT platform, and the client is provided by the `aws_iot_device`, the default client is the `paho-mqtt` one.
+The `paho-mqtt` client provide a MQTT API and a callback system to handle the events trigger by the mqtt packages.

 ## Installation
 The gem is still in a beta version.
 There are two ways to install it, from the `gem` command or directly from sources.